frictionlessdata/datapackage-pipelines-github/README.md

 <pipeline-id-prefix>:
     repository: <owner/repo>
     base-path: <where to look for pipelines and code. default is 'pipelines/'>
+    code: <if not present, won't fetch code. set to {} to use the defaults>
+      ref: <which branch/commit to use to get code from. default is 'master>
     issues: <if not present, won't fetch issues. set to {} to use the defaults>
       closed: <boolean, should fetch closed issues? default is no>
       pipeline-id-format: <string, see below>